rasputnik/mesos-centos/README.md

 * the centos base image above
 * Ansible on your host machine
-* Vagrant 1.6.4 or better is needed to support EL7 networking.
+* Vagrant 1.6.4 or better
 * a Vagrant plugin (see below)

 ## assumptions